Quick answer

 What Can Actually Be Done About This?

-One of the most effective things governments can do is require clear and honest reporting.
+One of the most effective steps governments can take is requiring clear reporting.

-The European Union already has rules that require large data centers to regularly disclose their energy use, water consumption, and how much of their electricity comes from renewable sources.
-Several US states, including California, Michigan, and Iowa, have introduced similar requirements.
+The European Union already requires large data centers to disclose their energy use, water consumption, and renewable energy share.
+Several US states, including California, Michigan, and Iowa, have similar rules.

-Reporting alone does not reduce energy use.
-But it makes the industry more transparent.
-Once the numbers are public, governments can make better decisions about power grids, water resources, and future regulations.
+This does not directly reduce energy use, but it makes the industry more transparent.
+With better data, governments can plan power grids, water systems, and regulations more effectively.

-Some states are also reconsidering the tax breaks they offer data centers.
-Instead of handing out incentives automatically, they are starting to link them to goals such as lower water use and cleaner energy sources.
+Some states are also reducing automatic tax breaks for data centers, instead linking them to goals like lower water use and cleaner energy.

-What people can do is stay informed about local data center projects, pay attention to how utilities approve new power connections, and support policies that require greater transparency.
-Encouraging companies to publish detailed energy and water data is not a complete solution, but it is one of the most practical ways to improve accountability.
+What people can do is stay informed about local projects, follow how utilities approve new power connections, and support policies that demand transparency.
+Publishing clear energy and water data from companies is not a complete solution, but it is one of the most practical ways to improve accountability.

 The Full Picture

-The International Energy Agency projects that data centers will reach about 1 percent of global carbon dioxide emissions by 2030, at a time when most other sectors are reducing emissions.
+The International Energy Agency projects that data centers could reach about 1% of global carbon dioxide emissions by 2030, even as many other industries lower their emissions.

-The core tension is this: AI is being deployed faster than efficiency gains can keep up with it.
-When something becomes more efficient, it also tends to become cheaper and more accessible, which leads to more use overall.
+The main issue is that AI is expanding faster than efficiency improvements can keep up.
+When technology becomes more efficient, it usually also becomes cheaper and easier to use.
+That leads to more usage overall.

 ⌄